RistoLibera/Facebook_Replica/README.md

 ### Via Facebook

 - You can link to Facebook to create a new account.
-- You will see the name and email is autofilled.
+- You will see the name and email are autofilled.

 ## Initial Setup